 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.

 - You should be careful going from the lying down position to standing.
 You were not able to eat or drink prior to surgery.
 It was also difficult to take fluids.
 Taking pain medications can make you dizzy.
 You could get light headed when you stand up suddenly.
 Before standing up, you should sit for one minute then get up.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
 They are not roots, they are the bony walls which supported the tooth.
 These projections usually smooth out spontaneously.
-If not, they can be removed by Dr. Rentschler or Dr. Bruksch.
+If not, they can be removed by Dr. Bruksch or Dr. Altman.